wp-plugins/simplemap/readme.txt

 SimpleMap is a *powerful* and *easy-to-use* international store locator plugin.
 It has an intuitive interface and is completely customizable.
 Its search features make it easy for your users to find your locations quickly.

-Please note: SimpleMap has some compatibility problems with WordPress MU.

 Key features include:

 * Manage locations from any country supported by Google Maps